thelastoutpostworkshop/FastDisplayPrototyping/README.md

 serialDisplay sDisplay(&tft);

 void setup() {
-  Serial.begin(9600); // Mandatory for using the display prototyping library tft.begin();
+  Serial.begin(9600); // This line mandatory for using the display prototyping library

+  tft.begin();
   tft.setRotation(0);

   // Your specific code here
 }

 void loop(void) {
-  sDisplay.readCommandsFromSerial(); // Mandatory for using the display prototyping library
+  sDisplay.readCommandsFromSerial(); // This line mandatory for using the display prototyping library

   // Your specific code here
 }
 ```